AxelSpencer/AxelSpencer/README.md

 I focus on writing code that’s not only functional but thoughtful—code that considers the user’s experience and the developer’s ease of maintenance.
 I strive to bridge the gap between logic and creativity, structure and expression.

-When I’m not coding, I’m either working on improving myself mentally and physically, tutoring Python and JavaScript, diving into the world of cybersecurity and ethical hacking, or doing push-ups to some motivational music.
+When I’m not coding, I’m either working on improving myself mentally and physically, tutoring Python and JavaScript, or doing push-ups to some motivational music.

 ---